Derv6464/softwareTesting/README.md

 ```

 ## Contribution
-Percentage is in the order of names in contributions
+Percentage is in the order of names in contributions coloumn.

 Note: The is a broad overveiw as the amount of time and complexity differ for each function, file or task.
 #### HTML